OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter02-07-Two-Factor-Authentication.md

 Have participants read [Two-Factor Authentication for Newsrooms](https://source.opennews.org/articles/two-factor-authentication-newsrooms/) and [The 12 Days of 2FA: How to Enable Two-Factor Authentication For Your Online Accounts](https://www.eff.org/deeplinks/2016/12/12-days-2fa-how-enable-two-factor-authentication-your-online-accounts) -- both are good overviews of the process.

+If folks will be sharing unreliable wifi (eg. if you're at a conference center or hotel) encourage folks to install your preferred authenticator app in advance of the workshop.

 **What materials will the instructor need?**

 EFF's [Two Factor Authentication Handout](https://sec.eff.org/materials/two-factor-authentication-handout-for-learners) is a great resource to provide to participants.